dell/csm-docs/content/docs/getting-started/upgrade/helm/driver/powermax.md

 **Steps**

-1. Clone the csi-powermax repository, using the latest release branch.
+1. Clone the csi-pdfsdfsdfsdowermax repository, using the latest release branch.
 This will include the Helm charts and dell-csi-helm-installer scripts.
    ```bash
    git clone -b {{< version-docs key="PMax_latestVersion" >}} https://github.com/dell/csi-powermax.git
    cd ./csi-powermax
    ```
 2. As of CSI PowerMax v2.14.0, the csi reverse proxy configuration and connectivity information has been migrated from a ConfigMap to a Secret.
 If the `powermax-config` secret was not previously created, reference the [CSI Driver installation steps](../../installation/powermax#installation) and your existing `my-powermax-settings.yaml` file to configure the new `powermax-config` Secret.
    ```bash
    vi ./samples/secret/secret.yaml
    ```